OIT-DSS/PowerTools/README.md

 # In the Toolbox

 * Create-Presenter | Two flavors of the same script.
 Creates a local presenter account with the option of autologon.
-* Register-MAC-2 | A device-agnostic script to automatically gather network interface information.
+* **NEW!** Register-MAC-2 | A device-agnostic script to automatically gather network interface information.
 Can be run without a network connection.
 Outputs a text file for easy cut-and-paste bulk registration of MAC addresses

 # In the Lab